kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

         flags :: BLS.ByteString = encode bookData
 ```

 Not much code, but lots of power in here.
-Use the normal IHP type and insert it here, and this widget will pass the JSON encoded data to Elm
+Use the normal IHP type as an argument, and this widget will convert the type and encode the value for sending it to Elm.

-Let's use this `bookWidget` function in the `/Web/View/Books/Show.hs`:
+Let's add this `bookWidget` t `/Web/View/Books/Show.hs`:

 ```haskell
 module Web.View.Books.Show where